ObjectivityLtd/jmeter-kubernetes/README.md

  - start script for Artifactory that can store reports as artifacts, that is used in private k8 deployment

 kubernetes/
- - bin - contains bash shell scripts for running various k8 and azure pipeline commands
+ - bin - contains bash shell scripts for running various k8 and azure pipeline automation tasks
  - config - contains original Dockerfles and k8 config maps and deployment files
  - tmp - temp dir

 traditional/
-  - contains scripts to set up traditional JMeter cluster and control it via REST calls with flask end points
+  - contains scripts to set up traditional JMeter cluster and control it via REST calls with flask end-points

-## Prerequisits
+## Prerequisites

 Kubernetes > 1.8

-This solution was tested on k8 1.15.1 (Azure) and 1.17 (private cluster)
+Kubernetes architectures were tested on k8 1.15.1 (Azure) and 1.17 (private cluster)

 ##

-### For private deployments
+### For private deployments run

 k8 1.16 and below
 ```bash